CartoDB/carto-workshop/02-builder-analysis/exercises/madrid.md

 * Create a chroropleth map:
   * Go back to the main menu.
   * Click on "Countries" layer.
-  * Click on the color bar (yellow/orange is the default fixed color for points).
+  * Click on the FILL color (yellow/orange is the default fixed color for points).
   * Select `BY VALUE`.
   * Select `price_num` column.
   * Set buckets to `7` and the classification method to `Jenks`.